faker-js/faker/docs/guide/upgrading.md

 The dedicated import paths are kept in v9, to allow a gradual migration for our users.

-While the implementation of this change does not constitute as breaking according to semantic versioning guidelines, it does impact the behavior of users' bundlers.
+While this is not a breaking change according to semantic versioning guidelines, it does impact the behavior of users' bundlers.

 ### Use High Precision RNG by Default